RI:SE: Cancellation

+On 19 September 2003, the show was axed due to its continuous rating failures.

 The last episode was shown on 19 December 2003, and had the most popular guests from the previous months including Jon Tickle and Shaun Dooley.
 The show ended with a giant 'pile on' which had been organised by Iain and Kate during the weeks before the last episode.
 Despite a small fan base and a loyal number of viewers tuning in, Channel 4 did not feel it was viable to continue.
 In its run the show featured the entertainment report, Textocution where viewers could vote off a person they hated with the remaining participant winning a holiday.
 This was along with the paper review and text to win where a true or false question was posed.

 Since then, the show's morning slot has been taken up by reruns of sitcoms such as Friends, Everybody Loves Raymond and Frasier.
 In January 2006, Channel 4 launched a new live show since RI:SE, called Morning Glory, which was presented by Dermot O'Leary.
 It broadcast between 08:30 and 09:00, Monday to Friday morning for a three-week spell during Channel 4's 2006 run of Celebrity Big Brother 4, but was not renewed due to poor viewing figures.
 From 2006, Freshly Squeezed, a music show was broadcast between 07:00 and 07:30 in the morning.

 The Bayswater studio - owned by Princess Productions - was later used to broadcast The Wright Stuff on Channel 5.

 In a December 2019 Twitch broadcast, former presenter Iain Lee noted that on one occasion the show recorded 0 viewers.